TheLegendOfMataNui/SAGESharp/SAGESharp/LSS/readme.md

 Here are the various types of expressions:

 **Literals**
-LSS supports string, integer, and floating-point literals, which look like:
+LSS supports string, integer, and floating-point literals.
+Colors are an interesting case - they are primitives, but the literal looks like a function call and can contain arbitrary expressions for the red, green, blue, and alpha arguments.
 ```
 "this is a string"
 10000
 -4193.9591
+rgba(255, 0, 255 / 2, myVariable3)
 ```

 **Variables**